-The controller senses wind direction, wind speed power output of the generator rotor and other performance quantities of the system.
+The controller senses wind direction, wind speed, the power output of the generator rotor, and other performance quantities of the system.
 And initiates proper control signals to take suitable corrective action.

 This unit produces electricity from the rotation of the rotor.
-The generator comes in various sizes with respect to the output.
+The generator comes in various sizes concerning the output.
 This generator converts mechanical energy into electrical power.
-The output of the generator coupled to the load or system grid.
+The output of the generator is coupled to the load or system grid.

-This is the heavy structure set up with a proper foundation and carries all the components of the windmill.
-It should be properly designed with a proper factor of safety to withstand a dead load of all components and wind force.
+This heavy structure is set up with a proper foundation and carries all the components of the windmill.
+It should be appropriately designed with a proper safety factor to withstand a dead load of all components and wind force.

 Working of Horizontal Axis Wind Turbine

-The wind passes over both surfaces of the airfoil-shaped blade but passes more rapidly over the longer (upper) side of the airfoil, thus creating a lower pressure area above the airfoil.
+The wind passes over both surfaces of the airfoil-shaped blade but passes more rapidly over the more extended (upper) side of the airfoil, thus creating a lower pressure area above the airfoil.
 The pressure differential between the top and bottom surfaces results in the aerodynamic lift.

-The main objective in wind turbine design is to have a high lift-to-drag ratio for the blades.
+The main objective of wind turbine design is to have a high lift-to-drag ratio for the blades.
 This ratio can vary with the length of the blade to optimize the energy output of the turbine at different wind speeds.
-The main rotor shaft and generator are placed in the box at the top of the array and everything is placed on top of a high column.
+The main rotor shaft and generator are placed in the box at the top of the array, and everything is placed on top of a high column.